-This is a fun handwriting activity incorporates fine motor skills with creativity while re-purposing otherwise forgotten items.
+This is a fun handwriting activity that incorporates fine motor skills with creativity while re-purposing otherwise forgotten items.

 I think they came out great and I’m excited to see where L’s imagination will take him with the new and improved Burger King crowns.
 He had lots of fun writing and drawing on them with chalk.
 He thought he was playing.
 There was no need to tell him that this is a handwriting activity.